FOUND A BAT? NOW WHAT?!?

 Just like any wild animal, never touch a bat.

-- If it’s in your home, close it in one room and open a window.
-It should and eventually be able to find its way out.
+- If there is a bat in your home, close it in one room and open a window and remove screen.
+It will eventually be able to find its way out.

 - If you feel that you REALLY need to contain the bat (which you shouldn’t to be on the safe side), use thick gardening/welding gloves, place a box over the bat, and slide a thin piece of sturdy material underneath.
-Secure in place, ensuring proper air flow and release outdoors.
+Secure box closed, while ensuring proper air flow, and release bat outdoors.

-- Bats get cold.
-If your temps have been consistently below 55 and you find a bat, there’s a good chance the bat went into torpor, or is simply a bit cold.
-If temps warm up it should be fine.
+2. Bats get cold too.
+If the temperatures have been consistently below 55 and you find a bat, there’s a good chance the bat went into torpor, or is simply a bit cold.
+When temperatures warm up, the bat will too.